angular/angular/aio/content/guide/deprecations.md

 Instead, use web workers primarily for offloading CPU intensive, but functionally not critical, work needed for initial rendering (for example, in memory search, image processing, and so on).

+{@a webworker-apps}
+### platform-webworker Angular applications

+platform-webworker has been around since the initial release of Angular version 2.
+It began as an experiment to leverage Angular's rendering architecture and try something different: to run an entire web application in a web worker.

+We've learned a lot from this experiment, and have come to the conclusion that pushing entire applications to run in a web worker is not a recipe for success for most applications.
+This is due to a number of unresolved issues, including:

+* Poor or non-existent support for web worker APIs in web crawlers/indexers.
+* Poor support in build and bundling tooling.

+As a result, as of Angular version 8, we are deprecating the `platform-webworker` APIs in Angular.
+This consists of both NPM packages, `@angular/platform-webworker` and `@angular/platform-webworker-dynamic`.

+Going forward, we will focus our efforts related to web workers around their primary use case of offloading CPU-intensive but not critical work.

 {@a removed}
 ## Removed APIs